eurocontrol-asu/open_alaqs/documents/VALIDATION_GUIDE.md

 ### 3. `default_aircraft.csv` containing duplicate helicopter rows

-**Symptom**: the plugin's helicopter feature emits zero (or duplicate) emissions; `default_aircraft.csv` has 1981 rows where it should have 1920.
+**Symptom**: the plugin's helicopter feature emits zero (or duplicate) emissions; `default_aircraft.csv` has more rows than the expected 1919 (post-refactor count: the 60 helicopters were extracted to their own table).

-**Root cause**: in the validated tree, 61 helicopter rows were moved out of `default_aircraft.csv` and into `default_helicopter.csv` as part of the FOCA 2015 helicopter dispatch refactor.
-A rebuild that uses the upstream `default_aircraft.csv` as its source (instead of the validated tree's version) reintroduces the helicopter rows, leaving duplicates across the two tables.
+**Root cause**: 60 helicopter rows were moved out of `default_aircraft.csv` and into `default_helicopter.csv` as part of the FOCA 2015 helicopter dispatch refactor introduced in the 5.2.0 release.
+A rebuild that uses an upstream `default_aircraft.csv` from before that refactor (instead of the current canonical version) reintroduces the helicopter rows, leaving duplicates across the two tables.

-**Fix**: ship `default_aircraft.csv` from the validated tree verbatim (md5 in this release: `0f6d84ffb5ae1ea824d112740d635905`, post APU Tier 2 backfill per `documents/APU_TIER2_RESULTS.md`; the pre-backfill md5 `1bee84f33eb1b8b8482894aa2eaf9d05` is the validated-tree baseline this release was built on).
-Don't overlay an upstream version.
+**Fix**: ship `default_aircraft.csv` from the canonical tree verbatim.
+The 5.2.0 release applied Tier 1 (per-ac_group rule) and Tier 2
+(per-ICAO research) APU backfills — see the `[5.2.0]` section of `CHANGELOG.md` for the list of ICAOs whose `apu_id` was populated.
+Don't overlay an upstream version that pre-dates the backfill.

 **Lesson**: overlays must take their baseline from the tree they are overlaid on top of, not from a different tree.